TUDelft-MUDE/2024-files/README.md

 ### How to View and Use the Files Herein

 The easiest way to vew the contents of this repository is to clone it and use an IDE that is capable of rendering Jupyter notebooks, HTML, Markdown and Python files.
 For example, Visual Studio Code or Jupyter Lab.

-There are also several ways to view the files without cloning the repository, using a conventional web browser:
+Final versions of most assignments and their solutions (Jupyter notebooks and instructions in `README.md` files) can be viewed using the "Files Page," which is how files were shared with students during the 2024-25 academic year.
+This is preserved in two places online:

+1. The original "Files Page"  is available at [mude.citg.tudelft.nl/2024/files/2024](https://archive.mude.citg.tudelft.nl/2024/files/) (though it may not be maintained indefinitely).
+2. A GitHub Pages site has been set up to view the files, similar to the original "Files Page".
+It is available at: [mude.citg.tudelft.nl/2024-files](https://mude.citg.tudelft.nl/2024-files) (the setup of this site is described in the "Technical Details" section below).

-1. When browsing the files on GitLab/GitHub Jupyter notebooks will be automatically rendered; however, note that the assignments use a number of Markdown and HTML formats that were meant for viewing on VS Code or Jupyter Lab, and may not render correctly in a web browser.
-Remember that the source code is available in the `content/` directory, and rendered files are in `src/`, in particular `src/students/` (`src/teachers/` was used to store solution prior to release to students, and does not contain files like lecture slides or exams).
+Many files in `content/` are not included in the "Files Pages" above.
+If you do not want to clone the repository, all source files can also be explored via the file system viewer of the GitHub repository at [github.com/TUDelft-MUDE/2024-files](https://github.com/TUDelft-MUDE/2024-files) or the TU Delft GitLab repository at [gitlab.tudelft.nl/mude/2024-files](https://gitlab.tudelft.nl/mude/2024-files).These websites will automatically render Jupyter notebook files; however, note that the assignments use a number of Markdown and HTML formats that were meant for viewing on VS Code or Jupyter Lab, and may not render correctly in the browser.

-2. The original "Files Page" shared with students during the 2024-25 academic year is available at [mude.citg.tudelft.nl/files/2024](https://mude.citg.tudelft.nl/files/2024) (though it may not be maintained indefinitely).
-3. A GitHub Pages site may be set up to view the files in a similar way to the original Files Page _(this is not yet implemented)._
+For all cases, note: source code for all files is in the `content/` directory; rendered files are in `src/`, in particular `src/students/` contains the files available on "Files Pages" listed above; subdirectory `src/teachers/` was used to share solutions with in-class teachers, protected by a password, prior to release to students (this subdirectory does not contain files like lecture slides or exams).

-The notebooks were intended to be executed using a Conda environment created during week 1 of the module; a specification can be found at `./content/Week_1_1/environment.yml`.
-Note that packages were added sequentially in each week on an as-needed basis, so you may need to add packages manually.
-In some cases (e.g., Week 2.5 Optimization or Week 1.8), a new package was created for that particular week, and instructions can typically be found in the various assignment files.
+The Jupyter notebooks were designed to be executed by students on their personal computers using a Conda environment created during week 1 of the module and used regularly by students throughout the semester; a specification can be found at `./content/Week_1_1/environment.yml`.
+Note that packages were added sequentially in each week on an as-needed basis, so you may need to add packages manually for some assignments.
+In some cases (e.g., Week 2.5 Optimization or Week 1.8), a new environment was created for a particular week, and instructions can typically be found in the various assignment files.

 ### Acknowledgements

 In addition to the generous support of the faculty of Civil Engineering and Geosciences at Delft University of Technology (as also described on the [Credits page of the MUDE Textbook](https://mude.citg.tudelft.nl/book/2024/credits)), a tremendous thank you goes out to our MUDE students for their role in the constant refinement of MUDE materials.
 In particular: the first year students whose constant feedback helped influence the redesign of MUDE for year 2 (2023-24); as well as the many MUDE teaching assistants: for those in the first year (2022-23) who, like the MUDE teachers themselves had no idea what MUDE was (yet!); and the brave students from the first and second years who were motivated to help teachers make MUDE even better for the next generation of students.
 Finally, a special thank you goes to the colleagues who overcame fears and challenges associated with the "new" (to us) way of working with Jupyter ecosystem: your willingness to learn and adapt to improve your teaching is truly inspiring!

+Rok Stular developed the original web server and CI/CD pipeline concepts for the 2023-24 academic year.
+These were completely revised and set up for the 2024-25 academic year by Kwangjin Lee.

 Tom van Woudenberg gets a special mention for his thorough review of every file in all of the weeks he was involved in MUDE as a teacher, which was most of them (far above average).
 Robert Lanzafame was responsible for implementing many of the changes in year 2 that gave MUDE its unique (albeit complicated) character: for example, a consistent notebook structure, assignment types and use of open source websites.
 Sandra Verhagen is a hero for leading the MUDE Team as Module Manager of year 1: keeping over 50 colleagues on track to deliver a brand new module based on Jupyter notebooks and Python when very few of us had any experience with it, during a year where the entire curriculum was new, all while keeping students satisfied and producing overall positive results---miraculous.